 The Digication Blog

 Patty Goodman Hayward is the Associate Teaching Professor of two graduate programs at Northeastern University: Corporate and Organizational Communication and Human Resource Management.
-In this Digication Scholars Conversation, we talked about what it means to practice student-centered learning and why it’s incredibly valuable to focus on each individual’s skills and competencies through teacher-student collaboration as they craft their student portfolios.
+In this Digication Scholars Conversation, we discussed what it means to practice student-centered learning and why it’s incredibly valuable to focus on each individual’s skills and competencies through teacher-student collaboration as they craft their student portfolios.

 What Student-Centered Learning Involves

-Patty started by approaching students in the HRM graduate program, inviting them to put together a student group to investigate and understand their current way of doing things from an HRM perspective, and what the real-life implications were, and they made some surprising discoveries.
+Patty started by approaching students in the HRM graduate program, inviting them to put together a student group to investigate and understand their current way of doing things from an HRM perspective and what the real-life implications were, and they made some surprising discoveries.

 student-encouragement